 Do not expect too much from this temple.
-If nobody notifies you that it is there you would think it is any abandoned construction.
-And it is a shame how sloppy it is.
+If you did not see any signal about the temple you would think it is any abandoned old construction.
+And it is a shame how ruined it is.

-From there we were able to see the Nuevo Puerto Presidiana and enjoy the colour changes of the Tyrrhenian Sea.
+From there we could see the Nuevo Puerto Presidiana and enjoy the turquoise colour changes of the Tyrrhenian Sea.

-We also discover the Promontory of Torre Caldura, and the lookout tower located on the cape Caldura, dating from the 16th century.
+We also discovered the Promontory of Torre Caldura, and the lookout tower located on the cape Caldura, dating from the 16th century.

-And of course we admired the shape of a Latin cross of the Cathedral of Cefalù, the main monument of the city, and of which we will speak later.
+And of course we admired the shape of a Latin cross of the Cathedral of Cefalù, the main monument of the city.

 However, what we liked most about going up to La Rocca was discovering an alternative site to the crowded main beach of Cefalù.

 If you look at the last image, the colorful of the bay on the left is nothing other than umbrellas that rival for having their own places in the sand .
-However, thanks to the first thing we did in Cefalú was to go up to La Rocca, from here we found what is called Arrecife de Giudecca, where we could enjoy the sea almost for ourselves.
+However, as the first thing we did in Cefalú was going up to La Rocca, from there we found the so-called Arrecife de Giudecca, where we could enjoy the sea almost for ourselves.

 THE FIRE OF CEFALÚ

-Also, climbing the Rocca we met part of the most recent history of Cefalù.
-At the left side of the last image the mounts of Cefalù appear.
+Also, climbing La Rocca we found part of the most recent sad history of Cefalù.
+On the upper left side of the last image you can see the mounts of Cefalù.
 These unfortunately burned in a fire on June 16, 2016.
 Practically 1 month before our visit to Cefalù.

 It was a shame to see all the charred black mounts.
-But the worst thing is not only knowing that they will have to spend more than 100 years to return to being as before, but as they told us, the fire was caused by the mafia when the town hall withdrew the ranger concession to the private company that managed
+But the worst thing is not only that there will have to pass more than 100 years to return to the previous state, but as they told us, the fire was caused by the mafia when the town hall withdrew the ranger concession to the private company that managed this service.

-This fact made us see that the mafia is not only gangsters stories of the past, but something current that still survives and that we would see throughout the trip as in the subject of waste disposal service, taxes, etc.
+This fact made us see the mafia not only as gangsters stories of the past, but something that unfortunately is still present and that we would see throughout the trip in other areas like waste disposal service, taxes, etc.

 Top attraction in Old town cefalù

-Once you descend the Rocca, I encourage you to explore the medieval old town that stands out for its cobblestone streets.
+Once you descend La Rocca, I encourage you to explore the medieval old town that stands out for its cobblestone streets.